bextdev797/OrangedLabel/README.md

-# OrangedLabel
+## OrangedLabel

-OrangedLabel is a extension where you can make your label orange.
+An App Inventor 2 extension created using Rush.